 British niche line established by Jo Malone after she sold, and later quit working for, her eponymous brand.
 The line debuted in 2011 with four fragrances: Pomelo, Green Orange & Coriander, Orange Tulle and Gardenia.

-New releases include Mango Collection: Mango Nectar, A Shot of Oud over Mango and A Shot of Thai Lime over Mango (2012), Pink Vetiver (2012).
+New releases include Mango Collection: Mango Nectar, A Shot of Oud over Mango and A Shot of Thai Lime over Mango (2012), Pink Vetiver (2012), Flower Shop Collection: No. 42 The Flower Shop, A Shot of Fresh Sweet Peas and A Shot of Muguet & Cedar (2013).

 Where to buy: in the UK at Selfridges.